Skip to main content

 2. Web page activity in Reports

-"Visit Web Page" and "Clicked Link on Web Page" activity can also be reported on within a Web Page Activity Report in Marketo.
+"Visit Web Page" and "Clicked Link on Web Page" activities can also be reported on within a Web Page Activity Report in Marketo.
 The report can be customized to show page activity for known or anonymous visitors.

 Event name